See the links below for information about Unit 1 benefits:

 Conceptually, the fund brings down the amount of tuition any eligible member pays “out of pocket” to 50% the domestic tuition rate.
 Mathematically, that’s most easily expressed as: tuition minus funding minus 50% domestic tuition.
 For the 2015-16 academic year, domestic tuition for the year was $7,060 and international was $19,550, so a domestic student’s disbursement is $3,530 minus funding and an international student’s is $16,020 minus funding.

-– Students who received any of the following between 1 September 2015 and 31 August 2016: conference, research, or travel grant; BSWD (Bursary for Students With Disabilities); SGS emergency grants
+— Members who received certain grants are much more likely to have their disbursements miscalculated by the University.
+Please check your disbursement amount carefully if you received any of the following between 1 September 2015 and 31 August 2016: conference, research, or travel grant; BSWD (Bursary for Students With Disabilities); SGS emergency grant.

 Graduate Student Bursary Fund (GSBF)

 For more information about the disbursement process, a presentation on it is available here: https://goo.gl/Mbg67N.
-There will be info sessions during the months of July and September to assist members with the process.
 If you have any questions, check out the GSBF FAQ here: https://goo.gl/IUVFHh.
-The FAQ will be continuously updated as we receive more questions, so if you have questions that aren’t answered there, please contact email@example.com.
+The FAQ will be continuously updated as we receive more questions.

 The following are the major takeaway points about the GSBF disbursement process: